 No investment will be made if, at the time of the purchase, the investment could cause any single issuer, or all issuers of the securities held as supporting investments under the synthetic investment contracts to exceed the thresholds in the table below.
-The maximum exposure to securities rated BBB is limited to twenty percent of the total value underlying synthetic investment contracts.
+The maximum exposure to securities rated between BBB- and BBB+ is limited to twenty percent of the total value underlying synthetic investment contracts.